-Stephen came into teaching as a mature student beginning his training at Charlotte Mason College in 1995 and graduating in 1999.
+Stephen came into teaching as a mature student, beginning his training at Charlotte Mason College in 1995 and graduating in 1999.
 This year is his 20th anniversary of being a teacher.
-He gained a 2:1 BA Honours degree with Qualified Teacher Status in PE and Dance with English as my second subject.
+He gained a 2:1 BA Honours degree with Qualified Teacher Status in PE and Dance with English as his second subject.
 He has always has a passion for PE having previously worked for 12 years in the leisure industry.
 He has played lots of sports all his life with a particular love of cricket which he still plays.
 He is married to Elaine and has a daughter Alexandra who has just gained her MA in Contempary Fine Art from the University of Cumbria.
 He started teaching in Mayfield in 2012 after he was appointed as Assistant Head of Lakes Department.
-The following year he became Assistant Head of what was then Planets Department, which is now Mountains.
+The following year, he became Assistant Head of Mountains Department (then known as Planets).

-Shelley completed her BA (hons) degree in Applied Social Science from St Martins College in 2003 and originally worked within the community and youth work sector having roles within Barnardos and local youth clubs.
-She decided she would like to have a bigger role in the education and support of children and young people so returned to St Martin’s College to train as a teacher and qualified in 2006.
-Shelley joined Mayfield School in 2009 and have held a variety of roles within the school across all the key stages but most recently a class teacher within Key Stage 4 and assistant SENCO.
-In January 2020 Shelley was appointed Inclusion Lead, this has allowed her to step outside her own classroom and use her knowledge of SEND to benefit the entire school population.
+Shelley completed her BA (Hons) degree in Applied Social Science from St Martins College in 2003 and originally worked within the community and youth work sector, having roles within Barnardos and local youth clubs.
+She decided she would like to have a bigger role in the education and support of children and young people, so returned to St Martin’s College to train as a teacher and qualified in 2006.
+Shelley joined Mayfield School in 2009 and has held a variety of roles within the school across all the key stages, most recently a Key Stage 4 class teacher and Assistant SENCO.
+In January 2020, Shelley was appointed Inclusion Lead.
+This has allowed her to step outside her own classroom and use her knowledge of SEND to benefit the entire school population.
 She has high expectations of our pupils and wants to break down the barriers that our children and young people face in their journey to adulthood.
 Shelley's spare time is taken up with youth football and futsal.
 She has been assistant coach with her son’s team and safeguarding officer for another.
 We can’t promise you won’t find her cheering from a terrace somewhere at the weekends.